trevorbox/service-mesh-patterns/ossm-2.0/multi-cluster-trust/README.md

 ## Introduction

 Mutual TLS (mTLS), which provides trusted communication between both a client and a server, is a primary motivation for using Red Hat Openshift Service Mesh.
-With a simple configuration all communication between services in a mesh can communicate with mTLS but if your organization has a requirement to implement Multicluster Service Meshes, you can still utilize mTLS for cross-cluster communication provided that both Service Mesh Control Planes (SMCPs) are configured to use the same [root certificate](https://en.wikipedia.org/wiki/Root_certificate) authority (CA) when signing workload certificates.
+With a simple configuration all communication between services in a mesh can communicate with mTLS but if your organization has a requirement to implement Multicluster Service Meshes, you can still utilize mTLS for cross-cluster communication provided that both Service Mesh Control Planes (SMCPs) are configured to use intermediate certificates generated from the same [root certificate](https://en.wikipedia.org/wiki/Root_certificate) authority (CA) when signing workload certificates.
 Additionally, mTLS can be performed directly from a sidecar to another control plane's ingress gateway.
 The result is federated trust between SMCPs.

 ## Example